Film

 NOUSPR Advocates for the Rights of Persons with Psychosocial Disabilities

 The prevalence of psychosocial disabilities in Rwanda is far above the international average.
-Nearly one million people were killed during the genocide, and that devastation has had a profound effect on the country.
+Nearly one million people were killed during the genocide, and that loss has had a profound effect on the country.
 The National Organization of Users and Survivors of Psychiatry in Rwanda (NOUSPR) has a dream – a world in which all people with psychosocial disabilities are treated with the respect and dignity that allow them to enjoy their human rights in all aspects of their lives.
 In this video, Mariza Munah, NOUSPR’s advocacy officer, talks about how mental health is one of the “neglected disabilities” in Rwanda and how NOUSPR is advocating for and with people with psychosocial disabilities and providing a platform for a unified voice. *Video includes audio descriptions for blind and low-vision audiences.

 Rose Umutesi is chairperson of the National Organization of Users and Survivors of Psychiatry in Rwanda (NOUSPR) and co-founder and treasurer of its umbrella organization, the National Union of Disabilities Organizations of Rwanda (NUDOR).